9 Ways You’re Actually Making Your Cold or Flu Worse

 But now your symptoms just won’t go away.
 If you’re not making the right choices with your recovery, you could be a lot more miserable—and possibly for a longer period of time, warns Ian Tong, MD, chief medical officer at Doctor On Demand in San Francisco, California.
 Here’s how to start getting better faster.

 Image Point Fr/Shutterstock

-The flu shot is one of the most potent tools in your arsenal toward heading off illness—and even if the vaccine doesn’t entirely head off a bout of flu, it helps minimize its effects.
-“Taking cold and flu season seriously means starting with prevention,” says Ian Tong, MD, chief medical officer at Doctor On Demand.
+The flu shot is one of the most potent tools in your arsenal toward heading off illness—and even if the vaccine doesn’t entirely prevent a bout of flu, it helps minimize its effects.
+“Taking cold and flu season seriously means starting with prevention,” says Dr. Tong.
 “The flu shot helps your system get a head start.”
 This is the real difference between the cold and the flu.